-The District is required to monitor for lead and copper in their distribution system.
+The District is required to monitor for lead and copper in the distribution system.
 The District has taken 182 lead and copper samples in residences since 1998 with NO EXCEEDANCES (all below EPA limits).
-The latest lead tests included 21 samples taken in July of 2016.
-Over half of the samples were "non-detectable" for lead.
-The overall average of ALL samples was only 0.0006 ppm: about 1/25th of allowable lead levels.
+The samples are drawn at times during which lead and copper is expected to be at their highest levels.
+The latest tests included 21 samples taken in July of 2016: Over half of the samples were "non-detectable" for lead and the overall average for ALL samples was only 0.6 parts per billion (ppb), which is about 1/25th of allowable lead levels.

 The District has been using LEAD FREE fittings & materials since 2014.
 Low-lead fittings (Less than 5% lead) were used prior to 2014.
-These materials include items such as pipe saddles, connectors, and water meter setters, all of which are only a fraction of the total distribution and piping system.
-Water main piping does not have any lead content and residential service lines are typically copper or poly (polyethylene) pipe, which is a very low health risk.
+This included items such as pipe saddles, connectors, and water meter setters, all of which are only a fraction of the total distribution and piping system.
+Water main piping does not have any lead content.
+Residential service lines are typically copper or poly (polyethylene) pipe, which presents a very low health risk.
 The District has never installed lead taps or lead service lines, which have been significant sources of lead in other areas such as Flint, MI.
-If lead is detected within a residence in our service area, it is likely due to residential piping and/or plumbing fixtures, as some faucets and fixtures have a combination of brass, copper, zinc and very small amounts of lead.
+If lead is detected within a residence in our service area, it is likely due to residential piping and/or plumbing fixtures as some faucets and fixtures have a combination of brass, copper, zinc and trace amounts of lead.